amolrv/amolrv.github.io/_posts/2022-02-15-nature-impact-value-of-change.md

   src: /assets/blog/aziz-acharki-PUvPZckRnOg-unsplash.jpg
   w: 800
   h: 500
-published: false
 ---

-In this article, I'm sharing lessons and learnings about change.
-Understanding the **nature, impact, and value of change** brought more clarity and confidence, and helped me prepare a release plan.
+In this article, I share the lessons and insights I’ve gained about change.
+Developing a clear understanding of the **nature, impact, and value of change** has given me greater confidence and enabled me to create more effective release plans.

+---

 ## Situation 🧺

-Like my other colleagues, I have also been part of such a _Taskforce_ a couple of times.
-But recently, in my task force, it was becoming very hard to come up with a proper release plan.
-We were struggling to make a release plan that could be delivered _incrementally_ and _iteratively_.
+Like many of my colleagues, I’ve participated in several _Taskforces_.
+Recently, however, the taskforce I was part of struggled to develop a solid release plan.
+We found it challenging to design a plan that could be delivered both _incrementally_ and _iteratively_.

+---

 ## Background 📜

-### What is a Taskforce? 🤔
+### What Is a Taskforce? 🤔

-At [layer](https://golayer.io/about/){:target="_blank"}, we form a triplet of _Tech, Product, and Business_ to refine features—usually one person from each area.
-Sometimes, the Product Owner represents business expertise or acts as a proxy for business.
-For each epic, people rotate from each area.
-This helps create opportunities to learn, grow, and avoid biases in the company.
-We call such a triplet a _Taskforce_.
+At [layer](https://golayer.io/about/){:target="_blank"}, we assemble a triplet of _Tech, Product, and Business_ representatives—typically one person from each area—to refine features.
+Sometimes, the Product Owner steps in to provide business expertise or acts as a proxy for the business.
+For each epic, team members rotate through these roles, which fosters learning, growth, and helps minimize bias within the company.
+We call this trio a _Taskforce_.

-The task force has the following responsibilities 💪
+The taskforce is responsible for:

-- Refine features (aka epics)
+- Refining features (also known as epics)
-- Be a point of contact for all QA during crunch time
+- Acting as the main point of contact for all QA during critical periods
-- Prepare the release plan
+- Preparing the release plan

-## Still, the picture was not very clear 🧠
+---

+## The Picture Remained Unclear 🧠

-We had a few brainstorming meetings, but the picture was still not very clear in our heads.
-So I decided to analyze this epic critically and come up with some options.
+Despite several brainstorming sessions, we still lacked a clear direction.
+To break the deadlock, I decided to analyze the epic more critically and explore different approaches.

+---

-## What we did 🤞
+## Our Approach 🤞

-I decided to start from a clean slate and look at this feature from the user's point of view.
-To do that, I asked the following questions for each concept and change we wanted to bring in:
+I went back to basics and examined the feature from the user’s perspective.
+For each concept or change we wanted to introduce, I asked myself:

-1. What problem does it solve for the user?
+1. What problem does this solve for the user?
-2. What problem might it create for the user?
+2. What new problem could this create for the user?
-3. What is the nature of these changes?
+3. What is the nature of this change?

+I categorized each change as one of the following:

-- Breaking change – if it breaks or changes an existing concept/feature drastically and affects user flow
+- **Breaking change** – Significantly alters or removes an existing concept or feature, affecting user flow
-- New change – if there were no such concepts before in the system; may or may not affect user flow
+- **New change** – Introduces something completely new to the system; may or may not impact user flow
-- Enhancement – changes that refine existing concepts but not so drastically, and may not affect user flow
+- **Enhancement** – Improves an existing concept without major disruption; may not affect user flow

-After doing this analysis and spending a few hours, I realized more than 70% of changes were either enhancements or new changes, and ~30% were breaking changes.
-Just doing this analysis unblocked a very big chunk of features and brought a ton of clarity to my head.
+After this analysis, I discovered that over 70% of the changes were either enhancements or new features, while about 30% were breaking changes.
+This exercise alone helped unblock a large portion of features and brought much-needed clarity.

-For breaking changes, I did one extra step: I asked the same three questions for an existing feature to gain more clarity.
-After that, I knew exactly what we were taking out and giving back to the user.
-Now it was very easy to spot and fill the gaps.
+For breaking changes, I took an additional step: I asked the same three questions about the existing feature.
+This allowed me to clearly see what we were removing and what we were offering in return.
+It became much easier to spot and address any gaps.

+---

+## Conclusion

-In summary, understanding the nature, impact, and value of incoming changes is very useful in shaping the overall plan.
+In summary, understanding the nature, impact, and value of upcoming changes is invaluable when shaping an effective release plan.
+This clarity not only streamlines the planning process but also ensures that the team delivers meaningful improvements to users.